particle-iot/docs/src/content/datasheets/core-shields.md

 The shield has an onboard voltage regulator and can be powered from 7V to 15V DC.
 You could also power it via the USB plug on the Spark Core alone but the current would be limited to 500mA.

+#### Notes

+1. One drawback of using the TXB0108PWR as a voltage translator is that it is only capable of driving loads at short distances.
+Long length wires will introduce excessive capacitive loading and cause the auto direction detection to fail.
+To overcome this drawback, the shield shield also has an optional on-board 74ABT125 buffer that is capable of driving heavier loads in *one* direction.
+A user can jumper wire to whichever IO pin they would like to be translated to 5V.
+2. If a pull-up on a particular pin is required the firmware MUST set the pin type to `INPUT` and then use an external pull-up resistor (between 1k and 10k ohms).
+Setting the pin type to `INPUT_PULLUP` will no longer work with the Shield Shield

 ### Specifications

 ![Shield Shield Setup](/assets/images/sshield-setup.jpg)